Clifton893/Clifton893/README.md

 👯 **I’m looking to collaborate on:** Documentation, research, and visual design.

-🤔 **I’m looking for help with:** UI programming, and breaking in as a junior designer.

-💬 **Ask me about:** Japanese design/arts/history/film, typography, and content writing.
+💬 **Chat with me about:** Japanese design/arts/history/film, typography, and content writing.

 ## Let's Connect! 📫
 - [Medium](https://medium.com/@Clifton893)